ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/README.md

 ### Track data file <track_idx.dat>
 The '.dat' file contains a header in the following format:

+**NATL0091985,**

-NATL0091985, where "NATL" is standard for all cases, indicating the North Atlantic basin as described in LINE #1 of [EC_NATL_int_1985_2022.dat](https://github.com/ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database?tab=readme-ov-file#ec_natl_int_1985_2022dat-description)
+ where "NATL" is standard for all cases, indicating the North Atlantic basin as described in LINE #1 of [EC_NATL_int_1985_2022.dat](https://github.com/ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database?tab=readme-ov-file#ec_natl_int_1985_2022dat-description)
 The number of lines corresponds to the EC lifetime in 6-hour time steps.
-They are coded as follows:<br>
+They are coded as follows:

 19850105, 18, 43.96, -62.53, 967.133, 996.137, 1041.71,

 The rows correspond with:
 - yyyymmdd: Date in year-month-day format